 Color-changing cocktails have been taking over social media by storm.
-Seeing a dark blue colored cocktail turning bright pink is quite impressive to witness.
+Seeing a dark blue colored cocktail turning bright pink doesn't cease to fascinate people.

-This Butterfly pea simple syrup is dark blue in color and sweet and floral in taste.
+This Butterfly pea simple syrup is dark blue in its natural color and sweet and slightly floral in taste.
 It's an excellent way to sweeten and color cocktails or non-alcoholic drinks like soda water or citrus juices.